Zenchiyu/POLAR-background-prediction/logbook/README.md

 due to GRBs (Gamma Ray Bursts) which could cause visible spikes:
 		- We manually chose some threshold based on the magnitude spectrum to kill some low frequencies as well as some spikes

+- We won't necessarily use the reconstructed light curve as target

 ### (Future) Goals: